 Classroom Disruptions

-The ability to anticipate and respond effectively is particularly vital when addressing one of the most persistent challenges in educational settings: classroom disruptions, as such disruptions can impair instructional time, weaken student engagement, and hinder academic achievement (Chow et al., 2024; Kraft & Monti-Nussbaum, 2021; Marder et al., 2023).
+The ability to anticipate and respond effectively is particularly vital when addressing one of the most persistent challenges in educational settings: classroom disruptions, which can impair instructional time, weaken student engagement, and hinder academic achievement (Chow et al., 2024; Kraft & Monti-Nussbaum, 2021; Marder et al., 2023).

 Disruptions, as described by Lohmann & Meyer (2003), are events that interfere with the essential conditions necessary for effective instruction and student participation.
 These behaviors can generally be categorized into four primary types, based on their nature and impact on classroom dynamics (Lohmann & Meyer, 2003).
 Verbal disruptions include spoken interruptions such as chatting, whispering, or heckling, which can disturb lesson flow and diminish focus.
 Physical disruptions refer to motor restlessness or unnecessary physical activity, like drumming on desks, snapping fingers, or clicking pens, which distract both teachers and students.
 Indicators of lack of eagerness to learn manifests through disengagement behaviors, such as drawing, resting one’s head on the desk, or using a phone – actions that reduce participation and hinder comprehension.
 Finally, aggressive behavior encompasses hostile actions or emotional outbursts, including yelling, defiance, or physical confrontations, all of which threaten the classroom’s safety.